NikKovIos/SDWebImage-CircularProgressView/README.md

 ```
 ##You should know
 - It uses SDWebImage and DACircularProgress.
+- CirclePV type implements transparent view by default.
+Use appearance in AppDelegate or somewhere else to customize it.
 - Custom progress bar is a priority for other types.
 Otherwords if you choose `LinearPV` and then add `orCustomProgressView:(UIProgressView*)yourCustomProgressView` than it would be your custom ProgressView.

 ### References